postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 ### SQL

-Load the sql script `autoconfig.sql` into your Postfix Admin database.
+Load the SQL script `autoconfig.sql` into your Postfix Admin database.
 For exaple:

-* PostgreSQL : psql -U postfixadmin postfixadmin < autoconfig.sql
+* PostgreSQL : `psql -U postfixadmin postfixadmin < autoconfig.sql`

-* MySQL : mysql -u postfixadmin postfixadmin < autoconfig.sql
+* MySQL : `mysql -u postfixadmin postfixadmin < autoconfig.sql`

-* SQLite : sqlite3 /path/to/database.sqlite < autoconfig.sql
+* SQLite : `sqlite3 /path/to/database.sqlite < autoconfig.sql`

 This will create 4 new standalone tables, and does not alter other areas of the PostfixAdmin database.